Pearl Jansen

-Pearl Gladys Jansen (sometimes spelled Janssen, born 17 June 1950 in Bonteheuwel) is a South African singer and beauty pageant titleholder who was first runner-up in the Miss World beauty contest in the UK in 1970.
-She was the first coloured woman to represent her country at this level.
-She competed as "Miss Africa South" due to apartheid.
+Pearl Gladys Jansen (sometimes spelled Janssen; born 17 June 1950 in Bonteheuwel) is a South African singer and beauty pageant titleholder who was first runner-up at the Miss World beauty contest in the United Kingdom in 1970.
+She was the first coloured woman to represent her country at the contest and competed as "Miss Africa South" due to apartheid.

 Biography

-Born on the 17 June 1950 to Alfred Martin Janssen and Selina Dorothy Abrahams, Jansen was 20 when she entered the 1970 beauty contest.
+Jansen was born on 17 June 1950 to Alfred Martin Janssen and Selina Dorothy Abrahams.
+She was 20 when she entered the 1970 beauty contest.
 She has stated that after the contest nothing changed for her because of apartheid.
-At age 58, she fulfilled her dream of becoming a singer.
+At 58, she became a singer.

 1970 Miss World contest

 The 1970 contest was held in London, United Kingdom.
-It began with a row because the organisers had allowed two entries from South Africa, one black, Pearl Jansen, and one white, Jillian Jessup.
-Then during the evening women's liberation activists staged a protest and threw flour.
-The comedian Bob Hope was also heckled.
+It began with a row because the organisers had allowed two entrants from South Africa, one black, Jansen, and one white, Jillian Jessup.
+During the event, women's liberation activists staged a protest and threw flour.
+Comedian Bob Hope was also heckled.
 Jennifer Hosten, Miss Grenada, won, becoming the first black woman to win Miss World.
-Jansen was 1st runner-up.
+Jansen was first runner-up.

 Legacy

-In the 2020 British comedy drama Misbehaviour about the 1970 Miss World pageant, the actress Loreece Harrison portrays Jansen with a strong Afrikaans accent, which substantially differs from Jansen's own Cape accent.
+In the 2020 British comedy drama Misbehaviour about the 1970 Miss World pageant, Loreece Harrison portrays Jansen with a strong Afrikaans accent, which differs from Jansen's own Cape accent.